vimalpcv/django_best_practice/README.md

-# Django Best Practices
+# Django Best Practice

-This project serves as a comprehensive guide and template for building robust and scalable web APIs using Django and Django Rest Framework (DRF).
-It embodies best practices for code organization, authentication methods, efficient logging, and thorough documentation.
-When embarking on a Django project, this resource will help to kickstart API development with confidence.
+This project serves as a comprehensive guide and blueprint for creating strong and scalable web APIs with Django and Django Rest Framework (DRF).
+It provides detailed instructions for organizing code, implementing authentication and authorization, efficient logging, popular database connection choices, secure encryption and decryption techniques using the best Cipher mechanism, and comprehensive documentation.
+When starting a Django project, this resource is your confident jumpstart for API development.

 ## Getting Started